Understanding Excess Weight and Type 2 Diabetes: A Brochure for Individuals Diagnosed with Type 2 Diabetes Brochure

 Healthy Meal Plan

-Weight loss occurs when people burn more calories than they consume.
+Weight-loss occurs when people burn more calories than they consume.
 A calorie deficit of 500 calories a day can result in weight loss of approximately one pound per week.
-Writing down the food, portion size and calorie amount in a food diary can help people become aware of what they consume and can provide evidence of calorie intake (please see print version of this brochure for the “Food Diary” here).
+Writing down the food, portion size and calorie amount in a food diary can help people become aware of what they consume and can provide evidence of calorie intake.

 Someone with excess weight and diabetes may benefit from limiting carbohydrates in their diet.
 Foods that are high in carbohydrates include: